idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 First, we take a look at how the average episodic reward evolves throughout the training process.
 We see that the average reward increases to a point where it is comparable with the theoretical maximum.

+!alert note
+In this example we used [ScaledAbsDifferenceDRLRewardFunction.md] as follows:
+$R = 10 - |T_\mathrm{target} - T_\mathrm{sensor}|$ which means that the maximum achievable
+reward was 10.

-However, it is important to note that the higher the standard deviation is for the action, the more flexible the controller will be (due to less overfitting).
+However, it is important to note that the higher the standard deviation is for the controllers signal to the system (also referred to as action), the more flexible the controller will be (due to less overfitting).
 On the other hand, by increasing the random variation in the action, we also decrease its accuracy.
 Therefore, the user needs to balance these two factors by tuning the parameters in the `Trainer` and `Control` objects.